 Snowfall is an important aspect of winter in much of the United States.
-Many people depend on snow to provide water when it melts in the spring—including 60 million people in the western United States1—and many communities rely on snow for winter recreation.
+Many people depend on snow to provide water when it melts in the spring, including millions of people in the western United States, where snowmelt provides 75 percent of the water supply.1 Many communities also rely on snow for winter recreation.
 Some plants and animals also depend on snow and snowmelt for survival.
 The amount of snow that falls in a particular area directly influences both snow cover and snowpack, which refer to snow that accumulates on the ground (see the Snow Cover indicator and the Snowpack indicator).

 Warmer temperatures cause more water to evaporate from the land and oceans, which leads to more precipitation, larger storms, and more variation in precipitation in some areas.
 In general, a warmer climate causes more of this precipitation to fall in the form of rain instead of snow.
 Some places, however, could see more snowfall if temperatures rise but still remain below the freezing point, or if storm tracks change.
 Areas near large lakes might also experience more snowfall as lakes remain unfrozen for longer periods, allowing more water to evaporate.
 In contrast, other areas might experience less snowfall as a result of wintertime droughts.

 Changes in the amount and timing of snowfall could affect the spawning of fish in the spring and the amount of water available for people to use in the spring and summer.
 Changes in snowfall could also affect winter recreation activities, like skiing, and the communities that rely on these activities.

 This indicator tracks total snowfall as well as the percentage of precipitation that falls in the form of snow versus rain.
 These data were collected from hundreds of weather stations across the contiguous 48 states.